Swedenborg's visions and Kant's remarks

 The success of Swedenborg's works

-As for the content of Swedenborg's spiritual and religious works, with all evidence these are fanciful absurdities of all kinds, devoid of any possibility of objective confirmation and in some cases clearly false in the light of our current knowledge: those who wanted to get a idea, can read the two volumes of the French edition of 1782 of Merveilles du Ciel et de l'Enfer et des Terres Planétaires et Astrales, par Emmanuel de Swèdenborg, d'après le tèmoignage de ses yeux et de ses oreilles (Wonders of Heaven and Hell and Planetary and Astral Lands).
-The description of the inhabitants of every planet of the solar system, their customs and their habits, leaves us bewildered by its trivial naivety and the incredible lack of consideration – by someone who had always been, and professed himself, a scientist, even if one of those times – of the physical and environmental features that distinguish one planet from the other.
-Yet, despite the shallowness and absurdity of Swedenborg's philosophical and theological argumentations – which prove once again, if needed, the enormous power that human psyche has on the conscious Ego – his writings were remarkably successful, first in Europe and then also in the United States, so much so that even today there are several offices of both Swedenborgian Churches and the Swedenborg Foundation.
+As for the content of Swedenborg's spiritual and religious works, with all evidence these are fanciful absurdities of all kinds, devoid of any possibility of objective confirmation and in some cases clearly false in the light of our current knowledge: those who wanted to get an idea, can read the two volumes of the French edition of 1782 of Merveilles du Ciel et de l'Enfer et des Terres Planétaires et Astrales, par Emmanuel de Swèdenborg, d'après le tèmoignage de ses yeux et de ses oreilles (Wonders of Heaven and Hell and Planetary and Astral Lands).
+The description of the inhabitants of every planet of the solar system, their customs and their habits, leaves us bewildered by its trivial naivety and the incredible lack of consideration – by someone who had always been, and professed himself, an eclectic scientist in his time – of the physical and environmental features that distinguish one planet from the other.
+Yet, despite the shallowness and absurdity of Swedenborg's philosophical and theological argumentations – which prove once again, if needed, the enormous power that the human psyche can have on the conscious Ego – his writings were remarkably successful, first in Europe and then also in the United States, so much so that even today there are several branches of both the Swedenborgian Churches and the Swedenborg Foundation.
 Probably, as already Morpurgo-Tagliabue had noticed: «what most interested his contemporaries was not his work as an indefatigable exegete aimed at offering a new (true) spiritual interpretation of the letter of the sacred texts, and destined as such to lead to a normative and prophetic doctrine, and finally to a true and real theology...
-The most widespread interest of his readers was aimed at the extraordinarily comics details of his visions, which Swedenborg guaranteed not to have a dreamlike character, but in aperti oculi statu (with wide open eyes)».
+The most widespread interest of his readers was aimed at the extraordinarily cartoonish details of his visions, which Swedenborg guaranteed not to have a dreamlike character, but in aperti oculi statu (with wide open eyes)».

 Kant's interest